taroooyan/bg-wiki/NANO-MANUAL.md

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/iRover_wire_feedthrough.jpg)

 * Thread the wires for the triple connector through the slot in the middle plate.
 Itʼs easier if you give the wires a couple of twists ﬁrst.
 Connect the 3-pin female header/socket to the triple connector on the back of the main board, as described in the “triple connector” step on p.
 16: make sure itʼs oriented so the red wire connects to the positive pin, the black to the negative, and the green in the middle.
-* Thread the battery cable down so it will be easy to connect to the battery port on the FIO.But donʼt connect it yet!
+* Thread the battery cable down so it will be easy to connect to the battery port on the FIO.
+But DO NOT connect the battery yet!

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/back_plate_install.jpg)